paulinaczheng/ds-regression-cov_corr-nyc-career-ds-062518/README.md

 So we have another measurement known as correlation.
 A very basic correlation equation divides out the standard deviation of both height and weight.
 The result of a correlation is between 1 and -1.
 With -1 being perfect anti-correlation and 1 being perfect correlation.
 0 mean no correlation exists.

 ![](correlation.png)

-Now let’s build the co-variance function.
-Here we are taking the dot product of the variances of each element of height and weight.
-We then divide the result by the N-1 (the number of elements – 1 : the minus 1 is due to the fact we are dealing with sample data not population.

 ```python